Mark Mothersbaugh: Personal life

-At the age of seven, Mothersbaugh began wearing glasses to correct his severe myopia and astigmatism, before which he was legally blind.
+At the age of seven, Mothersbaugh began wearing glasses to correct his severe myopia and astigmatism.
 Over the years, he took an interest in designing his own distinctive eyewear for use in Devo shows.
 He favored a set of stainless steel frames for regular use made by a Los Angeles shop called LA Eyeworks and says he purchased as many pairs as he could find because they tended to break or get stolen by fans.
 In a joint venture with eyewear manufacturer Shane Baum, Mothersbaugh has designed his own branded frames for sale, made of beryllium with a stainless steel chrome finish, in three different styles as of 2015.
 The Baumvision press release states that the unisex model "Francesca" is named for one of Mothersbaugh's pug dogs which is a simultaneous hermaphrodite that is also called Frank.

+In a 2016 interview, Mothersbaugh mentioned having attention deficit disorder (ADD).

 He has been married twice.
 His first wife was actress Nancye Ferguson, who can be seen briefly performing with him in the 1999 superhero comedy film Mystery Men.
 His current wife is Anita Greenspan, who runs the film music managing company Greenspan Kohan Management with Neil Kohan.
 The couple has two daughters from China, adopted after Greenspan learned of the practice in that country of female children being abandoned because of their gender.

 Mothersbaugh is a collector and connoisseur of song poems and unusual or vintage musical devices.
 He is the owner of Raymond Scott's Electronium (although it is currently not functional).

-Mothersbaugh contracted COVID‑19 in May 2020, and was placed on a ventilator in an intensive care unit at Cedars-Sinai Medical Center for 18 days.
+Mothersbaugh contracted COVID-19 in May 2020, and was placed on a ventilator in an intensive care unit at Cedars-Sinai Medical Center for 18 days.
 In August 2020, Mothersbaugh recounted that he "nearly died" of the disease, and was in a delusional state while infected; he came to believe that he had been hospitalized after being hit by a brick in Little Tokyo, and repeatedly urged his family members to search for his attackers.
 He described having lasting neuropathic pain as a result of the illness.
+He also lost most of his vision in his right eye during the first few days in the ICU while intubated.
+The condition was determined not to have been caused by COVID and cannot be repaired.
+He says the eye's vision is now permanently blurred like what he saw as a child, and calls himself a "cyclops".

-Mothersbaugh was once a member of the Church of the SubGenius.
+Mothersbaugh was once a member of the parody religion the Church of the SubGenius.

 Honors and awards

-Mothersbaugh was honored with the Richard Kirk award at the 2004 BMI Film and TV Awards.
+Mothersbaugh was honored with the Richard Kirk Award at the 2004 BMI Film and TV Awards.
 The award is given annually to a composer of film and television music.

 On May 10, 2008, Mothersbaugh was awarded an honorary doctorate of humane letters from Kent State University.

 On May 28, 2016, Mothersbaugh was awarded the key to the city of Akron during a ceremony at the Akron-Summit County Public Library.